Zjax

 Keyboard trigger event modifiers

-Note that typically, we'll want to listen for events on the window as opposed to the node itself (see examples below).
+Note that most often, we'll want to listen for keyboard events on the window

 - A single key name like